J-C-3/config.nvim.old/README.md

 ## Dependencies
 * `nvim`
-* `tmux`
+* ~`tmux`~ - Tentatively removed as it might just be more trouble than it's worth.

-### Why `tmux`?
+### ~Why `tmux`?~
-Currently neovim's terminal does not have proper reflow support; If the terminal is shrunk horizontally, it will cut off text permanently; If it is grown horizontally, it will not wrap lines properly. `vimterm.sh` uses a super basic tmux config to sort of emulate a proper terminal.
+~Currently neovim's terminal does not have proper reflow support; If the terminal is shrunk horizontally, it will cut off text permanently; If it is grown horizontally, it will not wrap lines properly. `vimterm.sh` uses a super basic tmux config to sort of emulate a proper terminal.~

 ## Install